 The Board of Directors of Sp Mortgage Bank steers the credit risk management, the methods used, as well as the monitoring and reporting by approving the credit risk strategy, other guidelines and by setting the risk limits and other thresholds.
-Sp Mortgage Banks's Risk Control monitors that the bank comply with these principles.
+Central Institution's Risk Control monitors that Sp Mortgage Bank comply with these principles.